 What tickets Round Robin assigns?

-Round Robin assigns unassigned tickets regardless of their status "New", "Open" or "Pending".
+Round Robin assigns unassigned "New", "Open" and "Pending" tickets.

 What tickets Round Robin ignores?